provinzkraut/cologne_phonetics/README.rst

   pip install cologne_phonetics

-Alternively, cou can download the latest unstable_ or release_ directly.
+Alternatively you can download the latest unstable_ or release_ directly.

 =====